Data mining, machine learning, feedback and feedforward – Energy efficiency through usage-centred building systems

 Runtime: 3.5 Years

 - Bayern Facility Management GmbH

 - Karlsruher Institute of Technology, Building Science Group

 - RWTH Aachen, Institute of Energy Efficiency and Sustainable Building

 Funding body: BMWi - Bundesministerium für Wirtschaft und Technologie, funding reference: 03EN1002BCopyright: BMWi

 Numerous studies on the energetic performance of buildings show that users have a significant influence on energy consumption.
 At the same time, inadequate knowledge of user behaviour in practice often leads to a large difference between the energy indicators predicted during the design phase and those actually measured during operation.
-The aim of this project is therefore to reduce this performance gap by systematically opening up and optimising the data usage process chain in order to enable more reliable forecasts for building operation and ensure high energy efficiency.
+The aim of this project is therefore to reduce this performance gap by systematically opening up and optimizing the data usage process chain in order to enable more reliable forecasts for building operation and ensure high energy efficiency.